Manila & Near Manila Day Tours

 When is the best time to visit for Manila tours?

 The general climate in Manila is wet and dry.
-The wet and rainy season starts from July to October, while the dry season is between November to May.
+The wet and rainy seasons start from July to October, while the dry season is between November and May.
 While the dry season is the preferred time to travel to Manila, keep in mind that from March to May, the summer heat can get a little too sweltering.
-Since summer temperatures can get as high as 38°C, this is understandably the peak season for beaches and resorts, despite the cranked-up rates.
-It's best to check weather forecasts for your destinations when making your itinerary, especially if you’re planning to book staycation packages.
-If you prefer a colder season with only scattered rain showers, months December to March are ideal.
-The caveat is that December is a busy time for Filipinos who love Christmas; the same can be said about Holy Week, which may fall on either March or April.
+Since summer temperatures can get as high as 38°C, this is understandably the peak season for visiting beaches and resorts near Manila despite the cranked-up rates.
+It's best to check weather forecasts for your destinations when making your itinerary.
+If you prefer a colder season with only scattered rain showers, the months of December to March are ideal.
+The caveat is that December is a busy time for Filipinos who celebrate the Christmas season; the same can be said about Holy Week, which may fall on either March or April.

 How much time should I spend in Manila?